Aditya-crypto/Torrent-File-Sharing-System/README.md

 This Application let users to upload or download a file from a group they belong to.
 File is Downloaded chunkwise, using piecewise selection algorithm and chunks of a file is downloaded parallel from multiple servers.

+# Authentication
+  - Registration is needed for a new user, and login is required for old user to enter into Applicaion.

 # Functions Implemented
 - Create Group
   - Any user can create his own group to share his files with other users.